-During March 2016 a very low level of hand-gathering for size mussel was occurring on the bottom skears at Heysham Flat, Low Bottom in north Morecambe Bay and Foulney.
-Maximum numbers on any tide was ten Byelaw 3 permit holders.
-A fresh spat settlement was noted which although not yet dense, indicated that spawning had been earlier than in 2015, when it did not appear on the beds until around June.
-Mussels are known to trickle spawn some years and it is anticipated that recruitment will be continuous in to early summer.
+During the colder months of each year a very low level of hand-gathering for size mussel occurs on the bottom skears at Heysham Flat, Low Bottom in north Morecambe Bay and Foulney.
+Maximum numbers on any tide is ten Byelaw 3 permit holders.
+A dense settlement of mussel across all the beds in the Bay (excluding Rossall, Neckings, Kings and Wyre End scars) was experienced from April 2016 onwards.